 - Apply For Cards

 One of the only ways that you can even put yourself on the credit "map" is if you use some form of credit regularly.
-Apply for a credit card once every six months, and only keep a select few at a time.
+You can get two or three credit cards by applying for a new one once every six months, and by only keeping a small number of them in total.
 If you begin to borrow for your everyday purchases and show that you can handle maintaining several at a time, your credit score may improve.